vitaliysiroshtan/text-underless/README.md

 # text-underless
-A css/less/sass snippet for nice links underlining.
+A css/less/sass snippet for iOS-like links underlining.

 *Work in progress*

+## Summary
+Links should be underlined, but `text-decoration: underline` sucks.

 ## Why
-Links should be underlined, but `text-decoration: underline` sucks.

 Snippet is built using semi-transparent gradient background instead of `text-decoration: underline` or `border-bottom: 1px solid` which both produce disgusting results obtrusing descenders, tails, and loops of the lowercase letters and numerals.

+Hairline has color same as text and can have configured opacity.
+White outline of `text-shadow` make descenders look like they are cutting out the underline, similar to iOS link rendering.
+That outline will require easy additional configuration, if you are going to use it on other backgrounds.

 ## Installation
 –